adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

 AWS Lambda, as of this writing, supports three main platforms: Java, Node.JS and Python.
 I played around running Clojure on AWS Lambda, which worked as the code is compiled into a jar file, but our current code - due to its monolithic nature - can't support any other language for a service just yet.

 Amazon claimed you can run any language on AWS Lambda, Ruby included, but I have not found a comprehensive guide that would show me how.
 Once you can package up your app to run as an executable, you can run it.
 I found this [blog post](https://medium.com/@gigq/using-swift-in-aws-lambda-6e2a67a27e03#.gtg1u3lve) that describes how a Swift code base can be bundled, deployed and invoked on AWS Lambda.
 It was clear to me that this solution would work, I only had to package Ruby with its own interpreter to accomplish the same.
-I looked for tools that can do this, and found the great [Travelling Ruby](http://phusion.github.io/traveling-ruby/) app.
+I looked for tools that can do this, and found the great [Traveling Ruby](http://phusion.github.io/traveling-ruby/) app.
 You can package your code and run it as an executable on the user's computer, no local Ruby installation is necessary.
 I first wanted to try it locally, thinking if it works there (on OSX), it should work on AWS Lambda as well.

-First things first: you need to have the same version of Ruby as the one Travelling Ruby offers.
+First things first: you need to have the same version of Ruby as the one Traveling Ruby offers.
 The latest there is Ruby 2.2.2, I'd recommend installing that through Rbenv or RVM, and use that throughout the project.

 This post assumes you are familiar with AWS, you have access to the AWS web console and you have the AWS command line tool configured to interact with your services through the terminal.